EI2030/Low-power-E-Paper-OS/README.md

 https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202520260AB1043 applies to any OS with an internet connection or an app store (which includes even OSes like FreeDOS and DB48X calculators)

+https://medium.com/@cupofcat/the-death-of-curiosity-96b6a09328b6  "The engineers who will thrive — regardless of generation, regardless of era — are those who maintain genuine curiosity about how things work, not just how to make them work.
+But the industry’s task is not to find these people and recruit them.
+It is to stop building environments that extinguish the curiosity they arrive with."

 2-26-2026
 --